DistrictDataLabs/yellowbrick/docs/api/text/umap_vis.rst

 relatively new technique but very effective for visualizing clusters or groups of data points and their relative proximities.
-It does a good job of learning the local structure within your data but also attempts to preserve the realtionships between your groups as can be seen in it’s `exploration of
+It does a good job of learning the local structure within your data but also attempts to preserve the relationships between your groups as can be seen in its `exploration of
 MNIST <https://umap-learn.readthedocs.io/en/latest/basic_usage.html#digits-data>`__.
 It is fast, scalable, and can be applied directly to sparse matrices,